sanderslab/magellanmapper/docs/install.md

 MagellanMapper can be installed many ways depending on one's Python preferences.

+### Recommended: Using the installer

+The easiest way to install MagellanMapper is using one of the [installers](https://github.com/sanderslab/magellanmapper/releases) now available for Windows, macOS, and Linux.

+Windows users: The installer is not yet signed, meaning that Windows will still give some security warnings.
+If the Edge browser blocks the download, click the Downloads button -> the `...` button on the right of the file entry -> "Keep" -> "Show more" -> "Keep anyway".
+In the blue window after opening the file, click "More info" -> "Run anyway" to start the installer.

 ### Recommended: Install in a Conda environment

 Conda simplifies installation by managing all supporting packages such as Java and others that would otherwise need to be compiled.
 Conda's virtual environment also keeps these packages separate from other Python package installations that may be on your system.